vemuladheeraj/SmartExpensesPrivatePolicy/TERMS_OF_SERVICE.md

 ### 8.2 Accuracy Disclaimer
 - We do not guarantee the accuracy of processed transaction data
-- SMS parsing may not be 100% accurate
+- SMS and email parsing may not be 100% accurate despite advanced algorithms
 - You should verify important transactions independently
+- AI categorization and insights are provided for informational purposes only
+- Smart notifications are based on processed data and may not reflect real-time accuracy

 ### 8.3 Service Availability
 - We do not guarantee uninterrupted service availability